Beeliar Wetlands: Location and geography

 When Beeliar Nyungar controlled the areas, they lived alongside the wetlands now within the bounds of the metropolitan area.
 To this day there are sixteen Aboriginal campsites within the metropolitan area, predominately located on "the banks of North and Bibra Lakes".
 Beeliar Nyungar created many well-used trails to and from watering holes, which became "the main transport routes between the Murray and Swan River Nyungar Groups and the area was an important place of trade activity for Aboriginal people".

 History and recognition

-The area around Cockburn was colonized in 1829 when European settlers first arrived, however only in the 1890s did the City of Cockburn start growing rapidly and undergoing urbanisation.
-“Cockburn has evolved into a fast-growing local government area.”
+The area around Cockburn was colonized in 1829 when European settlers first arrived, however only in the 1890s did the City of Cockburn start growing at a rapid rate and undergo urbanisation.
+"Cockburn has evolved into a fast-growing local government area."
 The rich history of Cockburn dates back 40,000 years.
-The Beeliar Nyungar people have very strong cultural and historical ties to The City of Cockburn and feel a deep-rooted connection to the natural areas of the city.
+The Beeliar Nyungar people have strong cultural and historical ties to the City of Cockburn and feel a deep-rooted connection to the more natural areas of the city.